ariafatah0711/HPone/README.md

 # 🔧 Setup with global installation & bash completion
 chmod +x setup.sh
 ./setup.sh install

-# 🔄 Restart your shell after installation
+# 🔄 IMPORTANT: Restart your shell session to activate changes
+# Choose one of the following methods:
+exec $SHELL                       # Restart current shell
+# OR logout and login again
+# OR open a new terminal window
 ```

 ---